Anna Pappritz: Early years

 Anna Pappritz was born in Radach, Drossen, Neumark on 9 May 1861 to a Protestant family from Dresden.
 Her father was a landowner, and she grew up on the Radach estate at Drossen.

 She was the only girl in the family, but had three brothers who were educated at the Klosterschule in Rossleben and then went to university.
 Anna was given sufficient education at home by governesses and the local pastor for a future career as a wife and mother.
 As a girl she was interested in poetry.
 Her father died in 1877.
 At the age of nineteen she suffered serious injuries in a riding accident, and had to undergo surgery in a gynecological clinic in Berlin.
 She never fully recovered from the accident, and she was told she would have to live a quiet and secluded life.

-In 1884 Anna Pappritz and her mother moved to Berlin, where she took private lessons in philosophy, history and literature.
+In 1884 Pappritz and her mother moved to Berlin, where she took private lessons in philosophy, history and literature.
 In the 1890s she published several books of short stories and three novels.
 Her first work was a collection of short stories From the mountains of Tyrol (1893).
 She next published the novel Prejudices (1894), which dealt with the prejudices of her social class in their outlook on life and was based on her own experience.
 She was a student of Georg Simmel, and she and Simmel often contributed to the Freie Bühne theatrical review.

 Activist

 A major turning point in Pappritz's life came in 1895 when she traveled to England for health reasons.
 There she learned of the existence of prostitution and its regulation by the state, and also of the women's movement.
 After her return to Berlin she became involved in the German women's movement, attended lectures of the Women's Welfare Association that Minna Cauer had established in 1888, and subscribed to Cauer's magazine Die Frauenbewegung (The Women's Movement).

 In 1898 Pappritz learned from an article by Cauer about the London-based International Abolitionist Federation (IAF).

 The IAF had been founded by Josephine Butler in England, who chose the term "abolitionism" to refer to freeing prostitutes from forced registration and testing for venereal diseases.
 (Note: It was no coincidence that with "abolition" Butler chose a term that had originally been applied to the campaign to give black slaves in America their freedom.
 Butler was also a leader of the campaign against "white slavery", the traffic of European women to serve as prostitutes in the Americas.)

 Pappritz immediately became involved in the campaign for abolition of regulation of prostitution.